 The Town Clerk serves as a recording officer and custodian of vital statistics and valuable municipal records.
-Among other duties, the Town Clerk records and certifies all votes passed at Town Meeting, administers and records oaths of office to town officials, and records various instruments as required by law.
+Among other duties, the Town Clerk records and certifies all votes passed at Town Meeting, administers and records Oaths of Office to town officials, and records various instruments as required by state law.

 Other responsibilities of the Town Clerk’s Office: